Below are some of the most common questions people have about Obamacare and this website:

 The second is the Cost Sharing Reduction, or when the government helps pay for your out-of-pocket costs.
 To qualify, you must choose a Silver plan, and your income must be at or below 2.5x the Federal Poverty Line.
 Learn more about the Cost Sharing Reductions and how to qualify here.

+No, only on-exchange plans qualify for subsidies.
 For those eligible, ConnecticutHealthplans.org displays plans with an estimate of your subsidized rate already factored into your pricing.
 You can also confirm your subsidy eligibility with federal marketplace or your state’s exchange site.

 The Affordable Care Act is a set of health care reform legislation.
 It comprises of the Patient Protection and Affordable Care Act and the Health Care and Reconciliation Act, both of which were signed into law in March of 2010.
 Commonly, the Affordable Care Act is known as "Obamacare."